 Our Verdict On The Krups EA826e:

-The Krups EA826e makes a good coffee and is easy to use thanks to its intuitive control panel.
+The Krups EA826e coffee maker makes a good brew and is easy to use thanks to its intuitive control panel.
 Our only gripe is that we feel Krups could have placed a few more buttons to allow quick access to popular features, like manufacturers such as Melitta have.

 Overall it is a very well constructed machine that boasts a lot of functionality in one small device.
 It even comes with an international 2 year guarantee (at the time of this review) and is clearly aimed at making the process of creating a good cup of coffee at home as simple and as fast as possible.